Expedition to Vyborg: Expedition objectives

-The Russian army had at its disposal from 5,000 to 25,000, who was confronted by the smaller Swedish troops, who gradually entered the battle.
+The Russian army had at its disposal 5,000 to 25,000 troops, who were confronted by the smaller Swedish troops, who gradually entered the battle.

 In total, Muscovy's troops consisted of six regiments, among which were Cossacks, "datochny people", Tatars, Boyar scions and Streltsy.
 This army was commanded by 8 voivodes, including two grand knyazes Pyotr Schenyatev and Dmitry Paletsky.

 The Russian invasion was purely punitive in nature, with no attempts to seize or hold any territory.
 Analysis of the Nikon Chronicle shows that there were no instructions regarding the capture of Vyborg or other major cities, which is completely different from other foreign campaigns of Russian troops, such as during the siege of Kazan (1552) or Dorpat (1558), where it was clearly stated that the city should be captured.
 Gustav Vasa later wrote to the Russian knyaz Mikhail Vasilevich Glinsky that the captured Muscovites had orders containing only what "you are ordered to plunder and burn".
 Indirect confirmation is also that, given the presence of strong artillery, the Russians did not try to storm Vyborg, although they had all the means to do so.